Pixens/Discord-Token-Mail-Verifier/README.md

-# Token-Mail-Verifier
+## Token-Mail-Verifier
 A tool that verifies email of a discord token using kopeechka's API.

-Releasing at 35 stars.
+How to use?